-'Lang Tang' has a broad habit and is less tall and less vigorous. (limited availability)
+'Lang Tang' has a broad habit and is much less tall and less vigorous. (no longer available)

 'Merlyn' forms a tall, upright clump and is noticeably more robust and fresh-looking than the other forms.The canes become yellow/green without the red tints of other varieties.

 Named after Merlyn Edwards who introduced this clone to the UK.